MJKWoolnough/ics/README.md

 }
 ```

-PropDateTimeEnd specifies the date and time that a calendar component ends
+PropDateTimeEnd specifies the date and time that a calendar component ends.

 #### type PropDateTimeStamp